na-na-hi/renget/archive/scrapeletproxy.md

 Contact: scrappy@veryscrappy.moe
 veryscrappy.moe

-If you haven't received a reply within 48 hours, you didn't do the below.
+If you haven't received a reply within a week, you didn't do the below.
 Try sending another email.
 All you have to do is be polite and proofread your emails!
 I don't need anything else.

 OpenAI key status: what's in the proxy is everything.